 Time is a blur in Rickie Lee Jones’s song, “The Evening of My Best Day.”
-She sings it in a sleepy little girl’s voice.
+She sings it in a sleepy, little girl’s voice.
 On some of the lines, she lets the air out of the balloon early, the way kids sometimes do.
 The orchestrations are as delicate as a paper doll — nylon string guitar, piano, cello, a little synth, woven together seamlessly.
-They’re easily overlooked, but that’s only because they’re perfect.
-The song itself is so unassuming I nearly missed it.
-But Rickie Lee Jones saw fit to name an entire album after this song, and she is a great songwriter, one of my favorites.
+They’re easily overlooked, but only because they’re perfect.
+The song is so unassuming I nearly missed it the first time around.
+But Rickie Lee Jones saw fit to name an entire album after it, and she is a great songwriter, one of my favorites.
 So I went back, and gave it a second listen.
 And a third, and many more after that, until I developed a personal relationship with this song.
-I have shared it with more friends than I can count.
+Since then, I have shared it with more friends than I can count.

 “The Evening of My Best Day” is a short story with only a few enigmatic plot details sketched in.
-The listener can’t help can’t help bringing their own experiences to the party.
-My version of the story is that the narrator is a grown woman, reaching back in time with a message for her little girl self.
-She finds the girl sitting quietly in her mother’s bedroom, in the aftermath of a bad incident at school:
+As a listener, you can’t help can’t help bringing your own experiences to the party.
+My version of the story is that the narrator is a grown woman, reaching back in time with a message for her childhood self.
+She finds her sitting quietly in her mother’s bedroom, in the aftermath of a Bad Incident at school:

-The little girl struggles, mostly in silence.
-School is a war zone, and on this particular day she made a stand, and the grownups took notice.
+School is a war zone, and the little girl struggles, mostly in silence.
+On this particular day she made a stand, and the grownups took notice.
 They laugh about the loneliness of your awkward attack.
-A very tough day, indeed.
-In the present, many years later, she has found something within herself, something to do with self-love, and she wants to share it with her childhood self:
+A very bad day, indeed.
+And now, all these years later, she has found something within herself, something precious, having to do with self-love.
+The song is her way of sharing it with the little girl:

 The song is a love letter, with the healing message that things will get better.
-She sings those lines, “It’s a good life from now on,” across the decades, in a voice just the right size for a little girl’s soul to hear it.
+Love the little girl, and she will love you back.
+Rickie Lee Jones sings across the decades, in a voice just the right size for a little girl’s soul to hear it.
 “A good life, look ahead.
 The sky is almost blue.”

 The sky is almost blue.
-The song describes a moment of peace and self-sufficiency in this woman’s healing journey.
+The song describes a moment of peace and sufficiency in a journey of healing.
 The road ahead looks good now, but the journey isn’t complete.
 It can never be complete, in fact.
-And today isn’t a perfect day; it’s her best day.
+And today isn’t perfect, but it is good enough.
+Her best day.

 I would love for this blog to turn into an ongoing conversation, so feel free to add your own thoughts to the comments window, below.
-And if you know anyone else who might like the discussion, please forward on to them as well.
-If you want similar blogs as that, please subscribe below for my Bi-weekly newsletter which will include future blogs and announcements.
+If you know someone else who might like to join the discussion, please forward it on to them as well.
+And if you'd enjoy reading other blogs on gorgeous songs like "Evening of My Best Day," please subscribe below for my Bi-weekly newsletter which will include future blogs and announcements.